clux/facemaulers/deities/dahaka.md

 ### Lines
 State of Wish:
-- Oh great, everything's blue today.
-I guess it's Selune's time to shine.
+- Oh great, we're in a state of Wish.
+I guess you get to live after all.
 - Yeah, I can't do what I normally do, because someone has invoked a Wish on you.
 - You're lucky you know, your fate had a 3/4 probability of being tied to me.
 - Not that it would have mattered in the long run, given the powers you are toying with.

-Chronomancy was never intended to exist.
+Chronomancy was never intended to exist for mortals.
 It was distilled from the essence of mystra after her fall at the end of the netherese empire.
 I hoped the chaos they sent themselves on would be enough to end that energy use, but the knowledge lives on.
 Dragon Hoard:
 - Chronomancy has non-sensical effects on the multiverse.
 Someone takes something from the future, and brings it to the past; that item now exists in a time loop.
 It must end up in the location in the future to be stolen, yet has no concrete origin.
-It causes a sharp break from its original history and creation, and shunts the universe into an increasingly constrained pocket with no real history or surprises.
+It causes a sharp break from its original history, both creation and future, and shunts the universe into an increasingly constrained pocket with no real history or surprises.
 - Where did the gold come from?
 No one knows anymore, our position in the multiverse is severed from the universe where the gold had a real origin.
 - Spent gold?
 Well, that gold has to find its way back.
 The universe will conspire to do so, and by doing so, it becomes ever more strangely deterministic.
-- Eventually the gold ends back with `Nihilant` until figments of you destroy him in about 50 years time.
+- Eventually the gold ends back with `Nihilant` until versions of yourselves are set to destroy him in about 50 years time.
 Thankfully, not many people interact with that island.

 Paradoxical Summons: ok as long as you complete it.
 If you break it, you cause another paradox elsewhere.